qrafttech/jobs/ruby/README.md

 You can have a look at the higher levels, but please do the simplest thing that could work for the level you're currently solving.

 The levels become more complex over time, so you will probably have to re-use some code and adapt it to the new requirements.
+Each level is independent, **don't share files or code through levels** as it will force you to make retro-compatible code; we want the code to work only for the business logic of the current level.
+If you want to re-use code, copy-paste it to the next level and adapt it to the new business logic.

 A good way to solve this is by using OOP, adding new layers of abstraction when they become necessary and possibly write tests so you don't break what you have already done.

 Don't hesitate to write [shameless code](http://red-badger.com/blog/2014/08/20/i-spent-3-days-with-sandi-metz-heres-what-i-learned/) at first, and then refactor it in the next levels.